weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

         second error, which is an “add user” error for user **An Dung Dao**.
         Review this error and then close the window.

+    -   So why did synchronization fail for these two users?

-        These are users whose on-premises accounts have an invalid UPN, which in turn caused UPN validation errors during the synchronization process;
+        Select the **DataValidationFailed** link for the first error (under the **2 Error(s)** column).
+In the window that appears, select the **Detail** button.
+The **Error Information** window that appears indicates Ngoc Bich Tran's on-premises user account has an invalid UPN, which in turn caused a UPN validation error during the synchronization process;
-        therefore, these users were not synchronized by the Azure AD Connect tool.
+        therefore, Ngoc's on-premises user account was not synchronized to Microsoft 365 by the Azure AD Connect tool.
+Select **Close** to close this window, and then select **Close** to close the Error Information window.

+        If you select the **DataValidationFailed** link for the second error and then select the **Detail** button, you will note that An Dung Dao experienced the same UPN validation error.

-        **Note:** Because a synchronization had not been performed prior to this, the initial synchronization was a **Full Synchronization** (see the **Profile Name** column in the **Connector Operations** pane at the top of the page).
+    -   **IMPORTANT:** Because a synchronization had not been performed prior to this, the initial synchronization was a **Full Synchronization** (see the **Profile Name** column in the **Connector Operations** pane at the top of the page).
 Because the synchronization process will continue to run automatically every 30 minutes, any subsequent synchronizations will display **Delta Synchronization** as its **Profile Name**.

         If you leave the **Synchronization Service Manager** window open, after 30 minutes you will see that it attempts to synchronize the two users who were not synchronized during the initial synchronization.
-These will display as a **Delta Synchronization**.
+This operation will display as a **Delta Synchronization**.

 20. Close the **Synchronization Service Manager**.